 PATHOPHYSIOLOGY OF ARTERIOSCLEROSIS AND SYSTOLIC HYPERTENSION

 The large arteries in young persons possess two functions, one to act as conduits transferring the blood to vital organs and tissues, and the other to act as cushions to smooth out the pulsatile blood flow produced by the intermittent contractions of the heart into a continuous and steady blood flow.
 However, as the person ages these functions of the large arteries are modified by arteriosclerosis, which is a consequence of the aging of blood vessels.
 The primary cause of arteriosclerosis is the fragmentations of the elastic lamellae which become thinned, frayed, and are replaced with collagen tissue.
 The fracturing of the elastic fibers is the result of the fatiguing effect produced by the cycling stress of the pulsatile blood flow.
 In a young person the elastic aorta expands during systole and absorbs part of the stroke volume.
 During diastole it recoils back and sends the retained blood volume distally, thus converting the intermittent blood flow into a continuous steady flow (Figure 1A).
-In an elderly person, the elasticity and compliance of the aorta is lost and most of the stroke volume is transmitted distally during systole with practically no blood flow during diastole (Figure ).
+In an elderly person, the elasticity and compliance of the aorta is lost and most of the stroke volume is transmitted distally during systole with practically no blood flow during diastole (Figure 1B).
 The direct result of this function is an increase in SBP, a decrease in DBP, and a widening of pulse pressure (PP).
 This process is accelerated in the presence of hypertension.
 These latter changes in the older person lead to acceleration of the pulse wave velocity, which is the main diagnostic characteristic of arteriosclerosis.
-In addition, the morphology of the pulse wave changes (Figure ).
+In addition, the morphology of the pulse wave changes (Figure 2).
 The pressure wave is a composite of the incident (forward) wave generated by the contraction of the heart and the reflected (backward) wave generated by the small muscular arteries and arterioles.
 In young persons the reflected wave travels slower and reaches the central aorta in early diastole leading to augmentation of the DBP, which is useful for the perfusion of coronary arteries.
 In older persons the reflected wave travels a lot faster and reaches the central aorta at the end of systole thus augmenting the central aortic SBP, which increases the pressure load on the left ventricle and leads to the development of left ventricular hypertrophy.
 In addition, the increased central SBP is associated with a higher incidence of cardiovascular disease (CVD) and stroke complications.

 A: This figure depicts the function of the central aorta of a younger person during systole and diastole.
 During systole, the elastic aorta with each cardiac stroke volume (top filled arrow) is dilated and functions as a reservoir.
 As a result, not all stroke volume (SV) is transmitted distally.
 During diastole the elastic recoil of the aorta expels the remnant original SV to distal arteries and arterioles.
 This function results in a smooth contour of the arterial pulse wave and a narrow pulse pressure (PP) (bottom); B: In an older person, the aorta has lost most of its elasticity resulting in a reduction of its reservoir or capacitance function, resulting in the expulsion of almost the entire SV to the distal arteries with practically no diastolic blood flow (top filled arrow.
 This results in a distortion of the arterial pulse wave (bottom), an increase in systolic blood pressure, a decrease in diastolic blood pressure, and a widening of PP. Adapted with permission from Franklin et al.

 The arterial waveforms are composite waves (top heavy line), composed of a forward traveling wave (dashed line) and a backward traveling reflective wave (dotted line).
 The vertical line represents the closure of the aortic valve.
 The top solid line indicates the peak systolic blood pressure (SBP) in the younger person (left) and the older person (right) together with the augmentation pressure.
 The reflected wave in the younger person (left), returns to the aortic root early in diastole augmenting the diastolic blood pressure and improving the coronary circulation.
 In the older person (right), the reflected wave returns to the aortic root late in systole, thus augmenting the SBP and increasing the left ventricular outflow pressure leading to left ventricular hypertrophy.
 Due to the arterial stiffness in the older person, the pulse wave velocity is increased (12 m/s) compared to the younger person (8 m/s).
 Adapted with permission from Franklin et al.

 TREATMENT OF SBP: THE AGE FACTOR